Knowledge-informed Molecular Learning: A Survey on Paradigm Transfer: Knowledge-informed Paradigm Transfer

-\paragraph{\texttt{MolPair} paradigm.} Most traditional molecule-molecule interaction prediction methods are usually modeled in the \texttt{MolPair} paradigm, where the two input molecules $(\mathcal{X}_a, \mathcal{X}_b)$ are encoded and interact, followed by a classifier to predict the relationship between them. ~\cite{DBLP:journals/ws/AbdelazizFHZS17} integrate multiple drug features to calculate the similarity among drugs, and then accurately predict drug-drug interaction (DDI) based on the fused similarity.
+Most traditional molecule-molecule interaction prediction methods are usually modeled in the \textsc{MolPair} paradigm, where the two input molecules $(\mathcal{X}_a, \mathcal{X}_b)$ are encoded and interact, followed by a classifier to predict the relationship between them.
+Abdelaziz et al.~\cite{DBLP:journals/ws/AbdelazizFHZS17} integrate multiple drug features to calculate the similarity among drugs, and then accurately predict drug-drug interaction (DDI) based on the fused similarity.
 CASTER~\cite{DBLP:conf/aaai/HuangXHGS20} develops an end-to-end dictionary learning framework for predicting DDI with chemical structures of drugs.
 GMPNN~\cite{nyamabo2021drug} introduces a message passing network that learns chemical substructures with different sizes and shapes from the molecular graph representations of drugs for DDI prediction between a pair of drugs.
 MIRACLE~\cite{DBLP:conf/www/WangMCW21} learns drug embeddings from a multi-view graph perspective by designing a graph-based contrastive learning framework.
-Although these methods have achieved strong performance, a neglected deficiency is that they model molecule-molecule interaction as an independent data sample and do not take their related correlations (e.g., drug-target pairs) into consideration.
+Although these methods have achieved strong performance, they model molecule-molecule interaction as an independent data sample and do not take into account their related correlations.